 So, while we don’t want to pressure our teens to decide on a career, we have to help them.
 We can provide them with experiences to help guide them.
 Kids can only make decisions based on what they see, hear, or do.

 If you put off or avoid helping your teen find their future path in their high school years, you are opening yourself up to potential debt and a kid in their 20’s, living at home and feeling lost about their future.

 Don’t know where to start?
-Schedule a complimentary strategy session with me here.
+Schedule a complimentary college assessment plan call with me here.
 I am happy to help you get started with helping your teen find the right path.